libsdl-org/SDL_mixer/INSTALL.md

 # To build and use SDL_mixer:

+Please make sure you have at least SDL 3.4.0.
+SDL 3.2.x does not have API functions that SDL3_mixer requires!

 SDL_mixer supports a number of development environments:
 - [CMake](docs/INTRO-cmake.md)
 - [Visual Studio on Windows](docs/INTRO-visualstudio.md)